John William Watson1

 William Armstrong was born in 1778.2

-William Armstrong held the office of Alderman.1 He was a corn merchant.2 He held the office of Mayor of Newcastle-upon-Tyne in 1850.2 He lived at Newcastle-upon-Tyne, Northumberland, England.1
+He was a corn merchant.2 He held the office of Alderman.1 He held the office of Mayor of Newcastle-upon-Tyne in 1850.2 He lived at Newcastle-upon-Tyne, Northumberland, EnglandG.1

 Children of William Armstrong and Anne Potter